unraid/docs/docs/unraid-os/system-administration/secure-your-server/user-management.md

 </TabItem>
   <TabItem value="advanced" label="Advanced">

-This method will only remove the **root password** and leave other users intact.
+This method will only remove the **%%root|root-user%% password** and leave other users intact.

 To reset via this method: